iluwatar/java-design-patterns/abstract-factory/README.md

 Real world example

-> To create a kingdom we need objects with common theme.
+> To create a kingdom we need objects with a common theme.
 Elven kingdom needs an Elven king, Elven castle and Elven army whereas Orcish kingdom needs an Orcish king, Orcish castle and Orcish army.
 There is a dependency between the objects in the kingdom.

 In plain words